 Manage users to control who is authorized to log in to ESXi.

-You cannot create ESXi users with the vSphere Web Client.
-You must log directly into the host with the vSphere Client to create ESXi users.
+- You cannot create ESXi users by using the vSphere Client.
+You must log in to the host directly with the VMware Host Client to create ESXi users .

 ESXi 5.1 and later does not support local groups.
 However, Active Directory groups are supported.